The End of Pipeline Sprawl: How Centralized Testing Unlocks True Continuous Feedback

 • Results are aggregated to the central control plane for unified visibility - all test results, logs, and artifacts flow to the centralized storage regardless of the trigger source.

-• Quality gates are defined once and enforced everywhere by the orchestration layer - no need to manual configuration in 10 different pipeline YAMLs
+• Quality gates are defined once and enforced everywhere by the orchestration layer - no need for manual configuration in 10 different pipeline YAMLs

 What This Architecture Enables